Nikaoto/dirload.lua/README.md

     physics.lua
 ```

-Ever just wanted to do this from `main.lua`?
+Ever just wanted to do this?
 ```lua
 require("utils/*")
 local players = require("players/*")